 In addition, delivery may be delayed because mail might first be delivered to a "mail room" before being distributed to the offices in larger organizations on several floors of a building, creating greater delay in the delivery of your message.

 Having the correct snail-mail address is required for quick delivery of your note.
 To ensure the speediest delivery, specify the address very clearly and carefully, and always include a return address so that you will know if a message was not delivered.

 Note that having any of the information above address elements listed above missing or wrong will delay, and perhaps stop, delivery of your thank you note.

 As usual, be sure that your printed thank you is perfect.
 A formal organization that requires such a response will probably not be very accepting of errors in your thank you.

 You may gain points and speed by hand-delivering your printed thank you note to the receptionist.
-Don't linger or try to talk with anyone.
+Do not linger or try to talk with anyone.
 Just drop off the note and leave.

-Whether it is your first interview and it was over the phone or Skype, or the 3rd round of in-person interviews on-site, your thank you will put you ahead of the majority of job candidates who don't make the effort.
+Whether it is your first interview and it was over the phone or Zoom, or the 3rd round and in-person on-site, your thank you will put you ahead of the majority of job candidates who do not make the effort.

 Your thank you will also give you an opportunity to remind each interviewer how unique and excellent you are.

 To make the best impression (and provide the speediest response), carefully send professional thank you notes by email within 24 hours of the interview.
 Then, follow up with either a hand-written or a typed thank you note that you mail, also within 24 hours after the interview.